philgzl/dsp-primer/README.md

 This notebook introduces fundamental digital signal processing (DSP) concepts used in the 02471 Machine Learning for Signal Processing course at DTU.
 It is targeted to students who are not familiar with signal processing and need a resource to catch up.
 Note that this is however by no means a substitute for the course prerequisites; signal processing is **difficult** and this notebook is far from being exhaustive.
 Students are invited to check other well established resources when in doubt, or come forward with questions.

+If you are reading this from the README.md, note there is also an IPython notebook where you can play with the code snippets and run them.
+Math equations are also better supported there.

 The following assumes you are familiar with real analysis mathematics.

 # Introduction